-C. Applicant Threshold Requirements
+D. Applicant Threshold Requirements

 The following are threshold requirements when applying for HTCC funding and are subject to CHFA's sole discretion.
 Please refer to the Exhibit Checklist of the Consolidated Application for a complete list of threshold requirements.
+Non-Threshold items may be collected after an award is made.
+The Project Cost Summary and Exploded Trade Payment Breakdown forms in the Consolidation Application are not required for HTCC; however, to be able to complete the development budget some input in these exhibits may be necessary.

-- Evidence of existence as a Nonprofit Corporation, including its Internal Revenue Service determination letter and a Certificate of Legal Existence for the current year (meaning the year in which the application is due), issued by the Office of the Secretary of the State of Connecticut. - Evidence that the applicant has been established for a minimum period of three (3) years.
+- Evidence of existence as a Nonprofit Corporation, including its Internal Revenue Service determination letter, an endorsed Certificate of Incorporation certified by the Secretary of the State and a Certificate of Legal Existence for the current year (meaning the year in which the application is due), issued by the Office of the Secretary of the State of Connecticut. - Evidence the Nonprofit Corporation incorporated pursuant to Chapter 602 of the C.G.S. having as one if its purposes the construction, rehabilitation, ownership or operation of housing. - Evidence that the applicant has been established for a minimum period of three (3) years.
 Tax returns or annual audited financial statements are acceptable as evidence.
 CHFA may consider exceptions when the Nonprofit Corporation is formed and controlled by a Housing Authority. - Evidence that the Nonprofit Corporation will have an ownership interest in the Housing Program when partnering with a for-profit entity.
 For homeownership development, the Nonprofit Corporation will have site control during the development stage prior to transfer of the property to the new homeowner (ground lease is acceptable too).
-For LIHTC projects, the Nonprofit Corporation must be a part of the ownership structure of the partnership.
+For LIHTC projects, the Nonprofit Corporation must be a part of the ownership structure of the partnership. - Evidence from the Nonprofit Corporation's Board of Directors authorizing the submission of the application. - Evidence of the general administrative capacity of the Nonprofit Corporation to develop, sponsor or manage the proposed Housing Program, including descriptions of the Nonprofit Corporation's past housing development(s) and the role of the Nonprofit Corporation.
+Include the organizational structure of the applicant and any co-sponsor as evidenced by organizational documents and an organization chart.
+Applicant and co-sponsor relationship should be clearly outlined and identified in the application. - Evidence that the applicant will meet timing benchmarks, with due consideration to other contemplated housing funding applications awarded through competitive processes, by demonstrating the ability to: - > Commence the proposed Housing Program within six (6) months of funding receipt; or